CorporateRewards/docs-redstone/source/includes/api/order_actions.md

 ## dispatch

-This action requries an order ID with a current status of 'processing' and will result in this order having the status 'dispatched'.
-In order to despatch an order you will have to provide a date at which the order was despatched and optionally either a tracking url or tracking id or (prefereably) both if required to trace the delivery using a courier.
+This action requires the ID of an order with a current status of 'processing', and results in this order having the status 'dispatched'.
+In order to dispatch an order you will have to provide a date at which the order was dispatched and optionally either a tracking URL or tracking ID or (preferably) both if required to trace the delivery using a courier.

 > Request